Nordic Public Policy Network

 PhD courses

-Intensive PhD courses will be held targeting students from the Nordic countries, dealing with subjects such as “Taxation and the Environment”.
+Intensive PhD courses are held targeting students from the Nordic countries.

 PhD course Public Sector Economics 2025